 "We are aware of publicly available proof-of-concept code for this issue, but are not aware of any active attacks at this time," said Jerry Bryant, a senior manager with the Microsoft Security Response Center (MSRC).
+Other vulnerabilities

 In addition, Microsoft addressed a vulnerability affecting versions of Microsoft Office XP and Office for Mac 2004.
 MS10-004 addresses six vulnerabilities in Microsoft Office PowerPoint for users of Microsoft Office XP and Microsoft Office 2003.
 Microsoft said the vulnerabilities could allow remote code execution if a user opens a malicious PowerPoint file.